flokoe/bash-hackers-wiki/docs/commands/builtin/cd.md

 -   to the given directory (`cd DIRECTORY`)
 -   to the previous working directory (`cd -`) as saved in the [OLDPWD](../../syntax/shellvars.md#OLDPWD) shell variable
--   to the user\'s home directory as specified in the [HOME](../../syntax/shellvars.md#HOME) environment variable (when used without a `DIRECTORY` argument)
+-   to the user's home directory as specified in the [HOME](../../syntax/shellvars.md#HOME) environment variable (when used without a `DIRECTORY` argument)